-The most prominent of all the theories dates back to 1993, when Pope Paul II was visiting Izamal on his tour of Mexico.
+The most prominent of all the theories dates back to 1993, when Pope John Paul II was visiting Izamal on his tour of Mexico.
 Visiting such a small city as Izamal was an honor for its citizens, and so they prepared to welcome the Pope by painting all the buildings in yellow.
 The Vatican City flag is yellow and white, so they wanted to impress the Pope.
 That’s one theory.

 The other theory dates back much further, to the time of the Mayan worship of the sun god.
 This deity was very important in the region, as the sun is powerful enough to affect people’s lives, crops and cause drought.
 The city is painted yellow to represent the sun god.